LizLicense/HAR-CNN-LSTM-ATT-pyTorch/README.md

+## How to run
+1. `Dataset` foler: 3 datasets, UCI, HAPT, and HHAR.

+2. `pytorch` folder:
+`mian_pytorch.py`:
+CNN-LSTM model: cd to `GitFYP_experiment` folder, run the `mian_pytorch.py` in `pytorch/HAPT`, `pytorch/HHAR`, and `pytorch/UCI` folder.

+CNN-LSTM-ATT model: in `Attention` folder.

+`network.py`: used for the model network structure.

+`data_preprocess.py`: used for data preprocession, data formatting, train and test loader, etc.

+3. `result` folder: stored the confusion matrix, train&test accuracy, and f1 score files.

 # A CNN-LSTM Approach to Human Activity Recognition in pyTorch with UCI and HAPT dataset

 > Deep learning is perhaps the nearest future of human activity recognition.
 While there are many existing non-deep method, we still want to unleash the full power of deep learning.
 This repo provides a demo of using deep learning to perform human activity recognition.